RosettaCommons/RoseTTAFold/README.md

 # *RoseTTAFold*
-This package contains deep learning models and related scripts to run RoseTTAFold This repository is the official implementation of RoseTTAFold: Accurate prediction of protein structures and interactions using a 3-track network.
+This package contains deep learning models and related scripts to run RoseTTAFold.
+This repository is the official implementation of RoseTTAFold: Accurate prediction of protein structures and interactions using a 3-track network.

 ## Installation

-1. clone the package
+1. Clone the package
 ```
 git clone https://github.com/RosettaCommons/RoseTTAFold
 cd RoseTTAFold
 ```

-2. create conda environment using `RoseTTAFold-linux.yml` file and `folding-linux.yml` file.
+2. Create conda environment using `RoseTTAFold-linux.yml` file and `folding-linux.yml` file.
 The latter is required to run a pyrosetta version only (run_pyrosetta_ver.sh).
 ```
 # create conda environment for RoseTTAFold
 #   If your NVIDIA driver compatible with cuda11